 Given an atom with three energy levels $a_0, a_1$, and $a_2$, where $a_0$ is the ground state and $a_1$ and $a_2$ are excited states.
 The atom is exposed to two laser beams, one of excitation energy 0-1 and the other of excitation energy 0-2, where $a_2$ is a much longer lived state than $a_1$; so the 0-1 photons are stronger than the 0-2 photons.
 At time $t_0$ the atom begins in its ground state.

 The atom will respond with the release of a strong photon.
 It then resets to ground and repeats the process, emitting another strong photon.
 This continues for a time called the \emph{fluorescent period} during which a shower of many strong photons are rapidly released.
-The weak 0-2 interaction is too slow to get a foothold before each of these resets take place, so weak photons do not appear during the fluorescent period.
-However, after a time the weak interaction does prevail, blocking the fluorescence, and initiating a \emph{dark period} that lasts for a time comparable to the half-life of a weak photon decay.
+Weak 0-2 photons do not appear during the fluorescent period.
+However, after a time the weak interaction does prevail, blocking the fluorescence and initiating a \emph{dark period} that lasts for the half-life of a weak photon.
 Dehmelt originally explained this by saying that the atom occasionally jumps to the $a_2$ state where it is \emph{shelved} until it decays again to ground.
-The atom is then reset to ground emitting a weak photon, and a fluorescent period begins again, followed in time by another dark period \cite{HD, PLK, PP}.
+The atom is then \emph{fully reset} to ground emitting a photon, and a fluorescent period begins again followed in time by another dark period \cite{HD, PLK, PP}.

-It is understandable that the weak interaction does eventually produce a weak photon.
-However, it is not immediately clear how the weak interaction manages to cut off all fluorescent photons for so long a period of time.
-Why doesn't the fluorescence continue to appear, independent of an occasional weak photon?
-This is the question raised by Shimony \cite{AS}.
-It is the purpose of this paper to answer this question using the nRules that are auxiliary to Schr\"{o}dinger's equation, and are claimed by the author to describe the direction taken by all individual quantum mechanical processes \cite{RM}.
+It is not immediately clear how the weak interaction manages to cut off all fluorescent photons for so long a period of time.
+Why doesn't fluorescence always override the possibility of an occasional weak photon?
+This is the question raised by Shimony and others \cite{AS}.
+It is the purpose of this paper to answer this question using the qRules that are claimed by the author to be auxiliary to Schr\"{o}dinger's equation.
+These rules are interpretive of quantum mechanical equations and processes \cite{RM}.

-The Schr\"{o}dinger solution to the shelving problem is given in a paper by T. Erber et al. \cite{TE} and is of the form
+The Schr\"{o}dinger solution to the shelving problem is given by T. Erber et al. \cite{TE} and is of the form

-where $\Omega$ is the Rabi frequency and $\beta$ is a rapid decay constant of the strong interaction.
-The cosine in Eq.\ 1 and the sine in Eq.\ 2 identify the 0-1 Rabi oscillation that produces fluorescence.
+where $\Omega$ is the frequency and $\beta$ is the decay constant of the strong interaction that produces fluorescence.
+The cosine in Eq.\ 1 and the sine in Eq.\ 2 identify this oscillation.
 There is no similar `two-state' oscillation involving the 0-2 transition.
 Instead, there is a \emph{three-state resonance} given by exponential